OrderN/CONQUEST-release/docs/strucrelax.rst

    AtomMove.OptCellMethod 1
    AtomMove.TargetPressure 1.0
    AtomMove.ReuseL T
-   AtomMove.EnthalpyTolerance 1E-6
+   AtomMove.EnthalpyTolerance 1E-5
-   AtomMove.StressTolerance 0.01
+   AtomMove.StressTolerance 0.1

-Here, we specify the target pressure in GPa and two new tolerances, the enthalpy tolerance in Ha and the stress tolerance in GPa.
+Here, we specify the target pressure in GPa and two new tolerances, the enthalpy tolerance (in Ha) and the stress (or pressure) tolerance (in GPa).

 Go to :ref:`top <strucrelax>`.